 Where to Eat in Plaka

-Although Plaka is popular among tourists, there are still many excellent restaurants and tavernas here.
-Their prices may be slightly more expensive than at tavernas in “off the beaten path” Greek residential neighbourhoods but the food is very good quality and you are certainly not falling into a terrible tourist trap.
+Prices in some establishments may be slightly more expensive than at tavernas in “off the beaten path” Greek residential neighbourhoods.
+Yet, the food is very good quality.

 Psaras Fishermen’s Tavern